The perfect SSH login flow

 }

-The db file adds records for keycloak and vault to resolve to the IP of
+The db file adds records for keycloak

-the kind-control-plane container:
+the kind-control-plane

 $ORIGIN lazybit.ch.